-You won’t believe it, but although it may look and feel like it, glass is not completely flat.
-If you looked through a microscope, the view is like a mountain valley range, perfect for trapping calcium and other minerals which build-up.
+Although it may look and feel like it, glass is not completely flat.
+If you looked through a microscope (see photo), the view is like a mountain valley range, perfect for trapping calcium and other minerals which build-up in your shower recess.

 Unfortunately, silica etching is permanent, so this is why you should get a professional shower screen cleaning company in to remove this buildup effectively before any real damage to the shower screen panel can occur.